mdgolammafuz/ICO-with-ERC20-Token/README.md

     uint price; // by default is private string public location;

-    // can be initialized at declaration or in the constructor only address immutable public owner;
+    // can be initialized at the declaration or in the constructor only address immutable public owner;

     // declaring a constant